Thiru2006/YodaEats/README.md

 ## Credits

-Made with ❤️ by [Your Name].
-Star Wars and Yoda references belong to their respective copyright owners.
+Made with ❤️ by Thirugnanam V S. Star Wars and Yoda references belong to their respective copyright owners.